BriScanlon/monopoly_digital_twin/README.md

 Monopoly: Digital Twin & Analyst Agent
-Monopoly, but with Nueral leaning.
+Monopoly, but with Nueral learning.

+Built along side Gemini Code.

 It’s a proof-of-concept demonstrating how to combine a Simulation Engine, a Reinforcement Learning Agent, and a Local LLM Analyst into a single system.